jhyetim/Mastermind/README.md

 * `P`: number of colors _that are in the correct position_
 * `L`: number of correct colors _but in the wrong position_

 Once the code is selected, the game then waits for the "player" to dial in the color with the potentiometer and enter that color by pressing the onboard button.
-I have provided a function that handles the potentiometer hardware settings for you called `initialize_dtc()` that is given in `dtc.c` and `dtc.h`.
-This is used in the template file and you won't need to mess with it.
-At any point in your program you can read from the variable `pot_value` to obtain a number between 0-1023 that indicates what position the potentiometer is at (512 is halfway or 50%, 256 is a quarter or 25%, etc.)

 When four colors have been entered for the code, the game will check it against the answer and output:

 1. correct colors in correct positions (black or colored pegs, `P` in the example output)
 1. correct colors, but in incorrect positions (white pegs, `L` in the example output)

-These need to be shown on the 7-segment display to the "player". `P` on the left and `L` on the right.
+It will be shown on the 7-segment display to the "player". `P` on the left and `L` on the right.

 If the "player" correctly guessed all 4 colors in the correct position then the game is won.
 If the "player" has tried to guess 10 times and still doesn't have the correct answer, then the game is lost.

-## Tips

-1. You will need _at least_ one timer interrupt and the button interrupt.
-The template file has both defined for you just in case.
-1. Tracking the state of the game is important, there are at least two states.
-1. Think carefully about how to properly calculate the clues.
-We may talk about strategies in class.

-### Good Luck!